Military and Defense Critical Thinking Inventory

 Specs: Max 90 minutes timed administration.

-Deliverables: Group graphics with statistical summary of scores; Excel spreadsheet of responses of all custom demographic questions, and all scores for each person assessed.
+Deliverables: Group graphics with statistical summary of scores; Excel spreadsheet of responses to all custom demographic questions, and all scores for each person assessed.
 Optional individual score reports of all metrics for each person assessed.
 Optional MDCTI debriefing document.

 Results Reported (Actionable Metrics):